 The Community Youth Development and Prevention Team is a research team affiliated with the

-Work Group for Community Health and Development at the University of Kansas.
-The Work Group's mission is to promote community health and development through collaborative research, teaching, and public service.
+Center for Community Health and Development at the University of Kansas.
+The Center's mission is to promote community health and development through collaborative research, teaching, and public service.

 Research Team Members

-The KU Work Group Team for Community Youth Development and Prevention Research is led by
+The KU Center Team for Community Youth Development and Prevention Research is led by

 Dr. Jomella Watson-Thompson.
 Dr. Watson-Thompson is an Assistant Professor in the